Connection in a distributed world

 Sociologists classify relationships between people as either strong ties or weak ties.

-People across the organization whom we don’t know as well and interact with less often.
+People across the organisation whom we don’t know as well and interact with less often.
 These relationships are primarily at a community level.
-They help us access new ideas or opportunities, and advance innovation.
+They help us access new ideas or opportunities and advance innovation.
 Weak ties make us feel welcome, feeding our sense of security and belonging while supporting longer-term, purpose-driven outcomes.

 Strong ties have suffered in recent years, but distributed work has taken a larger toll on our efforts to nurture existing weak ties or form new ones.

 Organisations have found this eroding of weak ties to be most detrimental to their creativity and innovation.****

 Strategies for cultivating connection abound.
 If you’re unsure where to begin, we’ve identified the following goals as a starting point.

 – Provide opportunity for immersion into content, less structured conversations and complex decision-making.

 – Facilitate spontaneous, impromptu connections and social moments that can help drive innovation, explore new ideas and shape culture.

 – Leverage technology and furnishings that enable equitable experiences for both remote and in-person participants.